audi70r/goml/README.md

 - Support for various data types (numeric, string, boolean) for both inputs and outputs
 - Serialization of models and weights to JSON for persistence
 - Flexible training configuration
-- Support for three specialized model types:
+- Support for four specialized model types:
   - Linear regression (numeric outputs - both int and float)
   - Logistic regression (binary classification with boolean or 0/1 outputs)
   - Categorical classification (string/categorical outputs)
+  - Mixed model (handles any combination of numeric, boolean, and string outputs)
 - Automatic model type detection based on output data
 - Ability to save and restore trained models
 - Support for mixed input types (numeric, string, boolean) with all model types